-Students can use personal computers in their offices and can request an internet connection or IP address from AJ Hinojosa.
-His office is HSSB 4044.
+Students can use personal computers in their offices and can request an internet connection or IP address from our computer tech assistant.
+The department will cover the charge as long as it remains low.
+Unfortunately, neither the university nor the department can offer technical support.

-c) Computer Room
+c) Computer Rooms